robertseaton/robertseaton.github.com/_posts/2014-02-25-psychology-has-no-clothes.markdown

 description: "It's hard to pretend that published psychological findings mean much when contrary evidence keeps coming in."
 ---

+> Doubt is not a pleasant condition, but certainty is absurd.
+<span id="quote-attribute">—Voltaire</span>

 I was on Reddit earlier, and an exchange went like this:

 **Bob**: Psychology isn't a science. (downvoted)